"...if we be honest with ourselves,

 Some say that believing that there is only one way to God is dangerous; it can lead to violence and persecution of non-believers and heretics.

 They are right.
 It can.
-But it will not lead to ill treatment of unbelievers and heretics if the person who believes there is only one way to God, also believes they should love those who disagree with them and that those people should be allowed to express their opinions in public.
+But it will not lead to ill treatment of unbelievers and heretics if those who believe there is only one way to God also believe that God loves their enemies—and that they should love those who disagree with them—and that unbelievers should be allowed to express their opinions in public.

 Does thinking there is no God lead to persecution and violence?
 Not if those who think that also believe that those who disagree with them should be allowed to express their views in public.